 No visitor or family member will be allowed to use tobacco products on the Augusta Health campus.
 Employees and other aforementioned Augusta Health representatives are required to promote compliance with the tobacco-free policy by informing visitors or family members that are known tobacco users of the policy, as well as intervening when visitors and family members are observed smoking or using smokeless tobacco.

-After approaching the person respectfully and relaying empathy based on person's circumstance for being at Augusta Health, the Augusta Health representative will provide observed person with an intervention card describing the rationale for the policy, resources available during their visit to our campus (and to assist in quitting, if they so choose) and an offer for a complimentary coffee or fountain drink in the cafeteria or Atrium Fair, as well as the use of the Lifetime Health and Fitness Center during their visit
+After approaching the person respectfully and relaying empathy based on person's circumstance for being at Augusta Health, the Augusta Health representative will provide observed person with an intervention card describing the rationale for the policy, resources available during their visit to our campus (and to assist in quitting, if they so choose) and an offer for a complimentary coffee or fountain drink in the cafeteria or Atrium Fair, as well as the use of the Fitness Center during their visit.

 Augusta Health's Tobacco Free Campus Policy is non-confrontational: if tobacco user responds in a negative manner, the representative is to walk away.
 A task force member or security should be contacted to address the non-compliant visitor to relay that we take our policy to protect the community very seriously.
 Security Officers will be expected to respond to requests from any employee when managing individuals refusing to comply with this policy.